OBF/obf-docs/CODE_OF_CONDUCT.md

 ## About this Document

 This document is adapted from guidelines written by the [Django Project](https://www.djangoproject.com/conduct/enforcement-manual/), which was itself based on the [Ada Initiative](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Responding_to_reports) template and the [PyCon 2013 Procedure for Handling Harassment Incidents](https://us.pycon.org/2013/about/code-of-conduct/harassment-incidents/).
 Contributors to this document: Adam Obeng, Aleksandra Pawlik, Bill Mills, Carol Willing, Erin Becker, Hilmar Lapp, Kara Woo, Karin Lagesen, Pauline Barmby, Sheila Miguez, Simon Waldman, Tracy Teal, Malvika Sharan, Kari L. Jordan, Samantha Ahern.
 Additional language was added by [Otter Tech](https://otter.technology) from the [PyCon U.S. 2018 Code of Conduct](https://us.pycon.org/2018/about/code-of-conduct/) ([licensed CC BY 3.0](http://creativecommons.org/licenses/by/3.0/)).
+In 2018, the Code of Conduct was revised to add a summary, straightforward examples of both beneficial and unwanted behaviors, and evaluating intent.
+Reporting guidelines were also revised to include alternate contact points and a reporting form with the procedure was added.
+In 2019, an appeal process, the procedure for following up with a reportee, terminology, CoC incident response procedure, termed suspension checklist, expanded clauses for conflicts of interest, and committee membership agreement were included.
+Contributors of these revised documents are Ethan White, Kari L. Jordan, Karin Lagesen, Malvika Sharan, Samantha Ahern, and Simon Waldman.

 OBF-specific modifications were added by Malvika Sharan, Yo Yehudi, Bastian Greshake Tzovaras.